 Biodiscovery benefit sharing agreement

-A benefit sharing agreement is an agreement between the Queensland Government and the biodiscovery entity.
-Under this agreement, the state confers upon a biodiscovery entity the right to take and use native biological material (e.g. plants, animals, fungi, micro-organisms) from State land or Queensland waters for biodiscovery, and specifies the benefits of biodiscovery which are to be returned to the state.
+A benefit sharing agreement is an agreement between the Queensland Government ('the state') and the biodiscovery entity.
+Under this agreement, the state confers upon a biodiscovery entity the right to take and use native biological material (e.g. plants, animals, fungi, micro-organisms) from State land or Queensland waters for biodiscovery and specifies the benefits of biodiscovery which are to be returned to the state.

 A biodiscovery entity may also enter into a 'subsequent use agreement' with another biodiscovery entity who may be part of the research or commercialisation process.
 In this case a benefit sharing agreement must state the prescribed minimum terms that must be included in any subsequent use agreement entered into under the benefit sharing agreement.

-The Department of Environment and Science administers benefit sharing agreements in Queensland.
+The department administers benefit sharing agreements in Queensland.
 Biodiscovery cannot commence until a benefit sharing agreement is in place between the biodiscovery entity and the state.
-The Guideline for preparing a benefit sharing agreement contains information on the purpose and content of benefit sharing agreements.

 Email firstname.lastname@example.org for help developing a benefit sharing agreement or to organise a pre-application meeting.